the Chromium logo

 Becoming a committer

-A current committer nominates you by sending email to committers@chromium.org containing the following information.
-Please do not CC the nominee on the nomination email.
+If they are, they nominate you by sending email to committers@chromium.org containing the following information.
+Committers: Please do not CC the nominee on the nomination email.

 Two other committers need to second your nomination.
-5 working days (U.S.) after the nomination, or 2 working days (U.S.) after the last message in the discussion, whichever is later, you're a committer.
+We will wait five working days (U.S.) after the nomination for votes and discussion.
+If there is discussion, we'll wait an additional two working days (U.S.) after the last message in the discussion, to ensure people have time to review the nomination.
+If you get the votes and no one objects, at that point you become a committer.
 If anyone objects or wants more information, the committers discuss and usually come to a consensus.
 If issues can't be resolved, there's a vote among current committers.

-This usually won't take longer than two weeks.
-Keep writing patches!
-Even in the rare cases where a nomination fails, the objection is usually something easy to address like "more patches" or "not enough people are familiar with this person's work."
+In the rare cases where a nomination fails, the person who nominated you will let you know.
+The objection is usually something easy to address like "more patches" or "not enough people are familiar with this person's work."

 Historically, most committers have worked at least partially on the Chromium core product and thus demonstrated C++ coding ability in their CLs, but this is not required.
 It is possible to be a committer if you only work on other parts of the code base (e.g., build and test scripts in Python), but you still have to demonstrate that you understand the processes of the project with a list of CLs that you've landed.
 Committership is primarily a mark of trust, and we expect committers to only submit or approve changes that they are qualified to review.
 Failure to do so may result in your committership being revoked (also see below for other reasons that you might get your committership revoked).